ali-vayani/ali-vayani/README.md

 ## 🚀 What I'm Up To

+- 🤘🏽 Contributing to UT Registration Plus
-- 🤖 Exploring Machine Learning and learning PyTorch
+- 🤖 Exploring NLP and other ML things
-- 💻 Building mobile apps with Expo
+- 😔 Finding the motivation to continue building an app

 <!-- Check out my coding portfolio! -->